VitexSoftware/netbeans-php-tools/README.md

 4) In netbeans (with PHP support module installed) open Tools/Options/PHP menu and try to click on all [SEARCH] buttons to locate tools on filesystem.
-   If there is no search button, installed tool is always located in /usr/bin.
+   If there is no search button installed tool is always located in /usr/bin.

 5) Happy coding, debugging a documenting!